gerhynes/aws-notes/README.md

 Quantum Computing is 100 million times faster than traditional CPUs.

 In these 3 categories would be AWS's Elastic Compute Cloud (EC2), AWS Inferentiare (Inf1), and AWS Bracket (via CalTech).

+### The Benefits of Cloud

+Originally the Six Advantages of Cloud.

+- Agility
+- Pay-as-you-go pricing
+- Economies of scale
+- Global reach
+- Security
+- Reliability
+- High Availability
+- Scalability
+- Elasticity
+- Fault Tolerance
+- Disaster Recovery

+### The Six Advantages of Cloud

+1. Trade capital expense for variable expense

+You can pay on-demand, meaning there's no upfront cost and you pay for only what you consume or by the hour, minute, second.

+2. Benefit from massive economies of scale

+You are sharing the cost with other customers to get unbeatable savings.

+3. Stop guessing capacity

+Scale up or down to meet the current need.
+Launch and destroy services whenever.

+4. Increase speed and agility

+Launch resources in minutes with a few clicks

+5. Stop spending money on running and maintaining data centers

+Focus on your own customers and developing your own applications.

+6. Go global in minutes

+Deploy your app in multiple regions around the world with a few clicks, providing low latency and a better experience for your customers.

+### Seven Advantages to Cloud

+**Cost-efective**

+You pay for what you consume, no up-front cost.

+**Global**

+Launch workloads anywhere in the world, just choose a region.

+**Secure**

+Cloud providers take care of physical security and cloud services can be secure by default.

+**Reliable**

+Data backup, disaster recovery, data replication and fault tolerance.

+**Scalable**

+Increase or decrease resources and services based on demand.

+**Elastic**

+Automate scaling during spikes and drop in demand

+**Current**

+The underlying hardware and managed software is patched, upgraded and replaced by the cloud provider without interruption to you.